capellil/iPregel/README.md

 #### Restrictions
 - **Combiners-based**: being combiner-based, iPregel requires the user to define a combiner.
 - **Static graphs**: it is assumed that graphs will not be altered during execution, if the user decides to do so, it is an undefined behaviour.
-- **Integral vertex identifiers**: vertex identifiers are required to be integral numbers.
-For most graphs, it is already the case, otherwise it is very likely that you can afford to abstract the real identifiers with integral numbers.
-It is considered to provide a feature in iPregel that would abstract identifiers on-the-fly, freeing the user from having to do any pre-processing on their own.
-- **Contiguous identifiers**: the vertex identifiers - which are integral numbers - must be contiguous.
-That means there is no "hole" between a vertex identifier to the next.
-However, it is allowed that vertex identifiers do not start at 0.
-Allowed graphs: {0, 1, 2, 3} or {342, 343, 344, 345}.
-Not allowed graphs: {0, 1, 2, **4**} or {342, 343, 344, **346**}.

 [Go back to table of contents](#table-of-contents)